Dashboard UX Template

 What is the difference between UI and UX?

-UI is a series of screen mockups, charts, and visual elements.
+The UI is a series of screen mockups, charts, and visual elements.
 These controls enable a user to interact with the spreadsheet components.
 Dashboard design is a crucial part of the UI.
 Typical user experience design elements are improving usability or enhancing customer satisfaction.
-End-user’s interaction with the spreadsheet or software is the key element of the user experience.
+The end-user’s interaction with the spreadsheet or software is the key element of the user experience.

 Create Contextual Help for Better Dashboard UX